BernieO/calcardbackup/README.md

 8. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
 Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell *calcardbackup* that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
 The backup will be saved as compressed `*.tar.gz` file named `calcardbackup-YYYY-MM-DD.tar.gz` (default) in folder `./backups/` (default).
-:warning: Using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see [About Option -g|--get-via-http](#about-option--g----get-via-http))!
+:warning: Using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks!
+It might be removed in a future version of *calcardbackup* (see [About Option -g|--get-via-http](#about-option--g----get-via-http)).

 ## Nextcloud-snap Users